sergeyklay/space-wrangler/README.md

   commands.
 2. **Home Directory**: Alternatively, you can place the `.confluence` file in your home directory.
-This is useful if you want to use the same credentials across multiple projects or executions.
+This is useful if you want to use the same credentials across multiple executions from different directories.

 Run the following commands to create the `.confluence` file and add your Confluence API credentials: